Is the Sportster 883 a beginners bike? This is a question we get asked a lot and something I see all over the web.

 Weight and its effect on motorcycles

-Now, this article isn’t discussing power, but weight is essential to just about every aspect of motorcycles: acceleration, handling, braking, fuel economy just to name a few…
+Weight is key to just about every measurable aspect of motoring: acceleration, handling, braking, fuel economy just to name a few… In most cases, the lighter the better and the 883 is far from light.

 Particularly for beginners.
 Why?
 Because heavier bikes just make everything harder.
 Harder to corner, harder to park, U-turn, get out of a tricky spot, harder to pick up if you drop it (either off the stand or otherwise).
 About the only thing a heavy bike has to offer is stability where a superlight motorcycle can be a bit twitchy over bumps or cross-winds.